MEET THE TEAM

 Chief Executive Officer

-As CEO of the Miracle Foundation SCIO, I lead with a clear focus on supporting children, young people, and families affected by bereavement and trauma.
+As CEO of The Miracle Foundation SCIO, I lead with unwavering determination and a clear vision: to create a Scotland where every child and young person affected by trauma or bereavement receives the care, understanding, and opportunity they deserve.

 Karen McLelland